 - Eat smaller meals with healthy snacks in between.

 After the first week, gradually start adding new foods to your diet.
 In most cases, you should be able to eat a normal, well-balanced diet within a short period.

-Once you’ve fully recovered and your digestive system is back on track, you shouldn’t have any dietary restrictions due to gallbladder removal.
+Once you’ve fully recovered and your digestive system is back on track, other than staying away from very fatty meals, you likely won’t have any dietary restrictions due to gallbladder removal.